mtdowling/cron-expression/README.md

 <?php

 ExpressionParser::parse('not a real CRON expression');
-// throws a Bakame\Cron\SyntaxError with the following message 'Invalid CRON expression value `not` for the minute field'
+// throws a Bakame\Cron\SyntaxError with the following message 'Invalid CRON expression'
 ```

 ### Validating a CRON Expression